Duck Things To Do including Southern Shores

 - (252) 255-1286

 Be sure to visit the Duck Town Park and Boardwalk.
 This is a fabulous 11-acre, soundside green space that’s tucked into the commercial district of Duck.
-Park amenities include a soundside boardwalk traversing the Town’s village commercial area, an amphitheater, town green, a public kayak/canoe launch, a picnic shelter, a playground, a gazebo and walking trails.
+The soundside boardwalk connects the town’s commercial Village and extends nearly a mile along the Currituck Sound.
+Park amenities include an amphitheater, the Town Green, playground, public kayak/canoe launch, crabbing area, picnic shelter, walking trails through the maritime forest and accesses to the Duck Boardwalk.
 The park is pet friendly and provides a doggie water fountain near the playground area.
-Free concerts, performances and story hours are held here in the summer months.
-For a complete, up-to-the-minute live list of events happening in Duck Town Park (and throughout the Outer Banks), go to www.OuterBanksThisWeek.com or visit www.townofduck.com or call the events line at the number above.
+Free concerts, performances, yoga on the Green, movies and story hours are held here in the summer months.
+For a complete, up-to-the-minute list of events happening in Duck Town Park (and throughout the Outer Banks), go to www.OuterBanksThisWeek.com, visit www.townofduck.com or call the events hotline at the number above.
+Be sure to use the #DuckNC tag on all photos and social media posts.

 - 1314 Duck Road